wp-plugins/mcash-woocommerce/readme.txt

 WC requires at least: 2.2
 WC tested up to: 2.3

-Provides a mCASH payment gateway for woocommerce.
+Provides a mCASH payment gateway for WooCommerce.

 == Description ==

-Provides a mCASH payment gateway for woocommerce.
+Provides a mCASH payment gateway for WooCommerce.

 == Installation ==